 |

-The density of the road and railroad networks in Vratsa district nearly equals the national averages but road quality remains extremely low.
-The share of highways and first-class roads in the district is 9.9%, against 18.5% in the country.
-In 2022, the share of roads with surfaces in good condition was 34.3%, compared to the national average of 41.1%.
+The density of the road and rail network in Vratsa district nearly equals the respective national averages but road quality remains low.
+The share of highways and first-class roads in the district is 10%, against 19% in the country.
+In 2023, the share of roads with surfaces in good condition was 34%, compared to the national average of 40%.
 Households’ internet access in Vratsa district also lags behind the country’s average.
+The relatively low share of population living in urban settlements and the low population density in Vratsa district can account for the limited access of the households to a public sewerage system – 57%, compared to the national average of 75%.
+Access to public sewerage networks connected to wastewater treatment plants is also low – available to 53% of the population, compared to the average of 67% countrywide.

 Road network density (2023) |